 SUBRECIPIENT will focus career services toward the primary goal of placing participants in unsubsidized employment.
-To identify and fill employment opportunities, SUBRECIPIENT will utilize broad resources within the local area including but not limited to existing and newly developed relationships with local employers, chambers of commerce, employer lead groups, career workshops, job fairs, and registered apprenticeship programs.
-SUBRECIPIENT will require participants meet in-person or virtually with potential employers.
-SUBRECIPIENT will advocate and advise participants to accept employment consistent with their IEP even if the employment will not result in a Placement, which is achieved when a participant is working in unsubsidized employment at least 80 hours (Activity 33) in a four consecutive week period at the higher of the state minimum wage plus two dollars per hour or the federal minimum wage plus two dollars per hour (Placement).
+To identify and fill employment opportunities, SUBRECIPIENT will utilize broad resources within the local area including but not limited to existing and newly developed relationships and partnerships with local employers, chambers of commerce, employer lead groups, career workshops, job fairs, and registered apprenticeship programs.
+SUBRECIPIENT will require participants to meet in-person or virtually with potential employers.
+SUBRECIPIENT will advocate and advise participants to accept employment consistent with their IEP.
 For participants involved in the supervised job search activity, SUBRECIPIENT must validate the job search through discussions with the participant, and provide guidance, local labor market information, and instruction in job-seeking skills as necessary throughout the process.